Coupled reaction-diffusion equations on adjacent domains: Two adjacent half-spaces

-$\e(\un u,0)$ is a strict non-negative stationary subsolution of \eqref{0eq:1.1} for all $\e\in(0,\e_0)$.
-Reasoning as above, we have that the solution of \eqref{0eq:1.1} starting from $\e(\un u,0)$ converges, now strictly increasing, towards a positive steady state $(U_1,V_1)$.
+\end{linenomath*} is a strict non-negative, stationary subsolution of \eqref{0eq:1.1}, again for all $\e\in(0,\e_0)$.
+Reasoning as above, we have that the solution of \eqref{0eq:1.1} starting from $\e(\un u,0)$ converges locally uniformly in space, now strictly increasing in time, towards a positive steady state $(U_1,V_1)$ as $t\to+\infty$, in the closure of the corresponding domains.
 Moreover, up to reducing $\e_0$ if necessary, we can assume that $\e(\un u,0)$ lies strictly below the solution $(u,v)$ evaluated at $t=1$.
-The comparison principle thus ensures that the order is preserved, and, by taking the $\liminf$ as $t\to+\infty$, we obtain the first inequality in \eqref{0eq:1.2}.
+The comparison principle then ensures that the order is preserved for all positive times, and, by taking the $\liminf$ as $t\to+\infty$, we obtain the first inequality in \eqref{0eq:1.2}.